rbiggs/chocolatechip-ui/documentation/chocolatechip.markdown

 **Syntax:**

+    Element.css(property);
-    Element.css(style declaration, property, value);
+    Element.css(property, value);
+    Element.css(string of properties/values);
+    Element.css(object literal of properties/values);

 **Parameters:**

-- style declaration:string A string of valid CSS property/values enclosed in curly braces and quotes.
+- style declaration: A string of valid CSS property/values enclosed in quotes.
-- property:string A string defining a CSS property.
+- property: A string defining a CSS property.
-- value:string A string defining a CSS property value to set on an element.
+- value: A string defining a CSS property value to set on an element.
-- A true value will cause any existing inline styles to be replace by the string of CSS styles.
-This is optional.
+- an object literal of valid CSS property value pairs.
+(Hyphenated properties must be quoted, otherwise properties which are single words do not require quotes.
+Values that are not simple integers must be quoted.)

 **Returns:**